 Tetanus is a complication to wounds contaminated by soil.
 If there has been a vaccination within the past 10 years it is not necessary to give a booster in case of wounds and accidents.
 Tetanus vaccinations are usually given in combination with diphtheria vaccine.
 If you are previously vaccinated, the vaccine can be given right up to departure.

 Yellow fever - transit

 Certain countries without yellow fever require a valid yellow fever vaccination certificate if you arrives (even in transit) from a country where yellow fever is present.
 If you arrive from a country without yellow fever , there is no requirement for a yellow fever vaccination.

 We've got Answers.
 Ask Phil

 There was a rash of trouble due to sectarian clashes, but that has cooled down now.
-It was never really in high-traffic tourist areas anyway, just on the fri... read more »about 3 years ago
+It was never really in high-traffic tourist areas anyway, just on the fri... read more »over 3 years ago

 Malaria is a big problem in Myanmar.
 Not in Yangon or Mandalay, because the malaria mosquito doesn't exist in urban environments. but the majority of the Mya... read more »over 4 years ago